JamieDavis2016/My-100-Days-Of-Code/r2-log.md

 Fixed and got the Rpi Running with SSH straight from setup as a headless setup!
 Really happy with that, gotta figure out how I can save all the files and process!

 Wrote my first blog post with setting up the Pi that I can also use as reference that I'm really happy with!

+### Day 5: 03/05/20

+**Today's Progress**: Time Spent: 2 hours

+**Worked on**: Jekyll theme setup with blog

+**Thoughts:** Setup jekyll theme from scratch again after having a couple of problems!
+Happy with how it turned out.

+Want to figure out how to host this with the jekyll setup!